davideperozzi/smoovy/packages/scroller/README.md

 ## Usage
 Smooth scrolling is split up into two different approaches: native and default.
 With "native", you get the best accessibility, since it just animates the scroll position of the window or container.

-If you want to have more control and use a CSS transform-based scrolling, you can use the `DefaultScroller`.
+If you want to have more control and use a CSS transform-based scrolling, you can use the `ElementScroller`.
 It'll create necessary DOM elements (container and wrapper) and use those to move the content.

 In order to use the native or default scroller you can just import it from the package and create a new instance.
 Here's how you can create both types: